Last updated: 23rd April 2017

 - Ambassador — This costs $200 per year and has no stay requirements.

-- Royal Ambassador — This invitation-only level is given to a lucky minority of Ambassadors, and the thresholds are never formally revealed.
+- Royal Ambassador — This invitation-only level is given to the ‘top 1%' of guests.
 It is rumoured that around $10k minimum spend per year is required to obtain/maintain this status though this is not confirmed by IHG.

 Do award nights count towards elite status?